blink1073/specifications/source/auth/auth.rst

 ECS endpoint
 ____________
-If a username and password are not provided and the aforementioned enviornment variables are not set, drivers MUST query a link-local AWS address for temporary credentials.
+If a username and password are not provided and the aforementioned environment variables are not set, drivers MUST query a link-local AWS address for temporary credentials.
 If temporary credentials cannot be obtained then drivers MUST fail authentication and raise an error.
 Drivers SHOULD enforce a 10 second read timeout while waiting for incoming content from both the ECS and EC2 endpoints.
 If the environment variable ``AWS_CONTAINER_CREDENTIALS_RELATIVE_URI`` is set then drivers MUST assume that it was set by an